BEYOND THE BOSPORUS: Turkey surpises markets with “front-loaded” rates shotgun

 However, the blonder and shorter Erdogan in Russia does not feel public pressure the way his counterpart in Turkey still does.

-The original Erdogan would have an awful lot of explaining to do should there ever be any kind of proper examination of the way he has run the economy, nay the country, in the past 18 years.
+The original Erdogan would have an awful lot of explaining to do should there ever be any kind of proper examination of the way he has run the economy, nay, the country, in the past 18 years.
 There are crimes against humanity, don’t you know.

 Nobody expects the finance industry to take up the cudgels as it takes its slice.
 However, there is still the Biden factor that is unresolved.
 We still don’t know what Joe Biden’s plans are for Turkey and the region.
-And Biden is yet to call the occupant of the Ankara palace, a man he’s described as an “autocrat”, no punches pulled.
+And Biden is yet to place a phone call to the occupant of the Ankara palace, a man he’s described as an “autocrat”, no punches pulled.

 Biden’s just hit Russia’s ruble by not disagreeing with the description of Putin as “a killer” during an unscripted live interview on television.
 Do we have an emerging “warhorse” in the White House?
 That’s probably too much for all the Erdogan critics locked up in Turkey’s prisons to hope for, but there’s been no tangible sign of a Biden policy on Turkey as yet so it is only wise to consider the possibility that the lira could fall victim to, at the very least, a stray bullet from some public relations gunfire out of 1600 Pennsylvania Avenue.